Firm History

 A Modern, Diverse Firm Shaped by 35 Years of History

 Levin Sedran & Berman has been a leader in the field of mass torts since it emerged to prominence in the late 1970s.
-For that reason, US News & World Report considers it a Tier 1 firm for Plaintiffs’ Mass Torts and Class Actions; Philadelphia Tier 1 for Plaintiffs’ Mass Torts, Class Actions and Personal Injury; and Philadelphia Tier 3 for Antitrust Law.
+For that reason, Best Law Firms considers it a National Tier 1 firm for Plaintiffs’ Mass Tort Litigation and Class Actions; National Tier 3 for Antitrust Law and Antitrust Litigation; and Philadelphia Tier 1 for Plaintiffs’ Mass Tort Litigation / Class Actions, Product Liability Litigation, Personal Injury Litigation, Antitrust Law, and Antitrust Litigation.

 The firm has directly participated in many of the most substantial class action settlements in American history.
 From humble beginnings as a Pennsylvania law firm specializing in maritime law, Levin Sedran & Berman has become the partner that plaintiffs trust to deliver successful results, even when faced with cases involving some of the most powerful multinational companies in the world.